Skeeve/FavSort/Readme.md

 I'm pretty confident it will run as well on the "Plus" and "SP", but couldn't test that.

+FavSort will run at least with Stock OS from 1.1.0 to 1.1.4.
+It's also compatible with cbepx-me mods for these OSs.

+I'd be happy to hear from users of Tom's mods.

 For more information please check the [Readme packaged with the binary](src/artifacts/Readme.md).

 ## Installation